ProcessMining-uOttawa/Process_Mining-Log_Filtering_Preprocessing/docs/APIs/eventIsRepeatedSort.md

-# Created isRepeated Column
+# Creates isRepeated Column

-This function created a new column called isRepeated for dataframe.
-It indicates whether the repeated or not.
-Please be noticed this function will automatically sort the rows by id and time.
+This function creates a new column called isRepeated.
+It indicates whether the event is repeated or not.
+Please note this function will automatically sort the rows by id and time.
-> Please be noticed this function will automatically sort the rows by id and time.
+> Note: this function will automatically sort the rows by case_id and timestamp.

 ## Usage
 ``
-eventIsRepeatedSort (DataFrame dataset, String idName, String eventName) ``
+eventIsRepeatedSort (DataFrame dataset)
+``

 ## Arguments
 - `dataName` is the name of pandas dataframe we want to manipulate.
-- `idName` is one of column names we want to sort by and group by.
-- `eventName` is one of column names.

 ## Return
 Return a dataframe containing a new column called isRepeated.

 ## Example
 ```
-data= eventIsRepeatedSort (dataset, “case_id”,” event”]).
+data= eventIsRepeatedSort (dataset)
 ```